 She fluttered back down, gossamer wings flapping noiselessly.
 As she settled upon her bed, they disappeared within a hidden flap in her dress.
 She rubbed her head, recalling the dream that had come yet again.
 The shadow in the tall tower had been visiting her dreams regularly throughout her childhood.
-It thrilled and terrified her like a ghost story, and while she never really considered it a nightmare, she always awoke exhausted, as though it were less phantasm and more reality.
+It thrilled and terrified her like a ghost story, and while she never considered it a nightmare, she always awoke exhausted, as though it were less phantasm and more reality.
 She focused on the last image in her mind: had there been a crying baby?
 As usual, the details scattered like butterflies before the storm.

 Yawning, Tildy rubbed her olive-skinned face and scratched at her scalp, her short spiky hair staying wherever it was moved.
 While far too short for the custom of other girls, for which she had not a thimbleful of care, it suited her small face and button features.
 In the dim interior of her bedroom, her hair held onto the shadows of dusk.
 However, as the sun rose her hair would glow flaxen in the light.
 Outwardly, she was otherwise unremarkable in appearance as far as maidens went, much to the approval of her adoptive mother, the witch.

-She heard the usual cricks and creaks, what she’d called ‘talk-to-me’ as a little girl.
+She heard the usual cricks and creaks, what she’d called the ‘talk-to-me’ as a little girl.
 Tapestries, old and woven new, billowed in her wake, while knotholes displayed curiosities and oddments.
 Stonework had been cunningly laid, in hearth and arching doorframe, fashioned to give the appearance of bark or other natural growth.
 Sometimes, she imagined the slow petrification of the house, but mostly, she liked to think it worked the other way: the cottage’s living wood was healing itself, all wounds lignifying the foreign materials that had dared invade.

-The witch was not in the library or other first-floor rooms.
+The witch was not to be found in any of the first-floor rooms.
 This wasn’t unusual.
-In the twelve years Tildy had lived with her, she knew her adoptive mother slept little and could be found in the garden at any hour of the day, tending it as though it were another child.
-However, Tildy had learned to never, ever, refer to it as such.
+Tildy knew she slept little and could be found outdoors at any hour of the day, tending it as though it were another child.
+However, she had learned to never, ever, refer to it as such.

 Birds continued their merry chittering among the oak and ash, apparently having much to say this morning.
 To the witch, they were a choir by which she would know the weather, the time of day, and news of the woods.
 To Tildy, they were often an annoying storm of happiness that disturbed her slumber.
 She had spent twelve years in the witch’s care, embroiled in a losing contest of wills and wits with them.
-“You make more noise than hungry crows!” she called out to the trees, and the birds fell silent.
+“You make more noise than hungry crows!” she called, and the birds fell silent.
 Grateful for this small victory, she laughed.
 “Sulk, if you like.
 You’ll not be the clouds on a magnificent day like this!”

 “Nish nish,” came a sound at her feet.